 In 1653 he built the house that he turned into the Mowry Tavern at the corner of Abbot and North Main Streets.
 It stood there for almost 250 years.
 The tavern was known as a ‘stone ender’ house because one wall of the structure was made of stone and contained a massive (10-foot wide) fireplace that served as a heat source.

 Tales From the Mowry Tavern

 Over the years, many stories and legends sprang up around the Mowry Tavern.

-For example, one of the earliest murders in Rhode Island took place at the Mowry Tavern.
+For example, one of the earliest murders in Rhode Island took place there.
 John Clauson, a Dutch carpenter, spent an evening at the tavern in the winter of 1660.
 The next morning he was found, beaten with an ax, in a patch of barberry bushes near the tavern.

 Clauson, clinging to life, accused a neighbor, the querulous Benjamin Herndon, of the crime.
 The men may have argued over a property boundary.

 Then Clauson succumbed to his injuries, but Herndon was cleared.
 The good people of Providence, however, decided guilt lay with an Indian named Waumanitt.
 He pleaded guilty and went off to jail in Newport to await trial.